Last Updated May, 2020

 Spice Bazaar (or Egyptian Bazaar)

 Built in 1660 as part of the New Mosque complex, the Egyptian Bazaar is one of the most populous places in Istanbul.
-During the time of the Ottoman Empire, it was a place where others could buy medicines from special medicinal herbs along with various traditional spices, herbal teas, fruits, pastille, and Turkish delight.
+During the time of the Ottoman Empire, it was a place where others could buy medicines from special medicinal herbs along with various spices of the Middle East, herbal teas, fruits, pastille, and Turkish delight.

 Today, in the Egyptian Bazaar, you can find jewelry, fabrics, spices, nuts, dry fruit, handmade baskets, and various souvenirs.
 Anyone who has fun choosing unique multi-colored souvenirs must certainly visit this interesting market.